You’ll be needing a low queue number and lady luck on your side. But we’ve got some ways to help you make it more than just luck.

 #7 Take the step to own your own home (rather than rent)

-Singapore’s rental market saw higher transaction volume and occupancy rates in 2019 and rents rose across all market segments.
+Singapore’s rental market saw a rise in HDB rental prices of 1.2% for the whole of 2020.
 If you and your family have been living in an HDB public rental flat for at least two years, you can consider making the leap to become a homeowner by applying for a BTO flat.

 Main scheme: Tenants’ Priority Scheme (TPS)